 Red Rocks Amphitheater is known internationally for its natural acoustics and one-of-a-kind ambience.
 The venue regularly draws an absolutely stellar lineup of international musicians.
 Of course, that’s only part of the park.

-It’s a world-class concert venue located in the Foot Hills near Denver.
+It’s a world-class concert venue located in the foothills of Morrison near Denver.
 Big-name artists perform there regularly during the warmer seasons.
 They also host other events, like their popular summer movies series, where they screen movies on the big screen to watch from the amphitheater.

 Concert Venue, Biking and Hiking Trails in Morrison

 On non-concert days it’s full of locals exercising and tourists soaking in the sights.
 Weekend mornings are especially popular for those looking to sweat it out on the steps of the amphitheater.
 The 868-acre park stands at 6,450 feet above sea level and is named after the staggering red sandstone monoliths that jet out of the ground.